waynegm/WMPlugin-Docs/content/en/docs/Plugins/WMTools/index.md

 ## Data Extent Horizon
 ### Description
-Generate a constant Z value 3D horizon which covers the extent of 2D and 3D seismic data in an [opendtect] survey/project.
+Generate a constant Z value 3D horizon which covers the extent of 2D and 3D seismic data in an [OpendTect] survey/project.
 The user has full control over the 2D and 3D data included.
 With the horizon displayed it is possible to draw fault polygons and grid clipping polygons that extend beyond the 3D survey definition.
-These can then be used in the [grid2d-3d] plugin to produce structure maps that extend across both 2D and 3D seismic interpretation in an [opendtect] survey/project.
+These can then be used in the [Grid 2D-3D Horizon]({{< relref "Grid2D-3D" >}}) plugin to produce structure maps that extend across both 2D and 3D seismic interpretation in an [OpendTect] survey/project.

 The tool is accessed either from the "Processing|Create Horizon Output" main menu item or from the New submenu of the 3D Horizon tree context menu.